Connections & Concurrency

 created by setting some permission flags in a .lock

-file under the database directory.
+file in the local path of the database file.
 This is a lightweight

 able to see the flags put by other processes.
 The core problem is that Explorer runs as a Docker container